What is Solar Leasing?

 How long is a solar lease and what happens at the end of a term?

-The PowerPair solar lease lasts for 25 years.
-At the end of the lease, you can purchase the system at a relatively low cost, enter a new lease, or have the system removed from your roof at no cost to you.
-During the lease term, you agree not to damage the equipment and provide EnerWealth access for repairs.
+A solar lease typically lasts 25 years.
+At the end of the term, you can purchase the system at a reduced cost, renew your lease, or have the system removed at no cost, depending on your preference and agreement terms.

 How is a lease different than a loan?